crate/crate-howtos/docs/integrations/azure-functions.rst

 In order to deploy this architecture, there are several prerequisites:

 - An `IoT Hub`_ with data flowing into it.
-Azure have some useful `data simulators`_.
+Azure has some useful `data simulators`_.
 - A `development environment for Azure Functions`_
 - A running `CrateDB cluster`_